dysbulic/ShareIt/COLLABORATE.md

 to the minimum necesary.
 Also, this would lead to only enable some methods and attributes when they make sense to be available to being used, reducing the memory footprint both for don't create useless objects and also being garbage collected faster because having less references to them.
+Also, it should be based on the BSD code style (open blocks on new line), using spaces for indent and lines should not be longer than 80 characters as far as possible.

 The first file that you should start reading and where "all the magic begins" is js/index.js, that manages to do the compatibility checks and initializes the